 Today's a big day for Chromecast.
 Earlier today we reported that Google's little magic media stick was ready to stream shows to TVs in Japan and Austrialia.
 Now we see that the device has also arrived in Belgium, Norway, Portugal, and Switzerland as well.

 Even better, all four new territories can access the all-you-can-eat All Access music subscription service.
 That's generally been the way it works - currently all twenty-five countries supported by Google Play Music also have access to All Access.
+New users, please keep in mind: you almost certainly won't be able to access exactly the same selection of music that's available in the United States, or even in the country next door.

 Update: It looks like Telstra has had carrier billing for a couple of months, and Google is just now getting around to updating the support page.
 Thanks to Adam Ricket (@onlineadr) for the heads-up.